MarcosMasip/homeschool-self-contained/README.md

 - “Environment variable ... not set”: ensure `.env` exists (copy from `.env.example`) and re-run `docker compose up`.
 - “signup form not visible”: run step 5 to enable `signup_flag`.
 - Magic link points to example.com: run step 5 to set Site domain to `localhost:8000`.
+- Docker build/export error on macOS like “parent snapshot ... does not exist”: build/run sequentially with `COMPOSE_PARALLEL_LIMIT=1` as shown in step 3.
+If it still appears, run `docker builder prune -af` then try again, or temporarily disable BuildKit with `DOCKER_BUILDKIT=0 docker compose up --build web`.

 ## Native development (optional)